 If you have seen mold or mildew anywhere in your home, you should consider contacting a cleanup professional prior to the inspection.
 Regardless of where mold and mildew are found in the home, it is important to both kill the fungus and fix the cause of the problem.
 As homebuyers are becoming increasingly aware of the effects mold and mildew can have on a home, you might experience difficulty selling your home if you don't take care of the issue.
 If you have a basement, take some extra time to check the walls and floors for signs of water damage.

 After the initial inspection, try not to be discouraged if the inspector finds a few flaws; very few homes are perfect and inspectors are trained to take note of every possible concern.
-Home inspections are designed to assess the working order of the home's infrastructure and assure the buyer that home's condition matches the details of the contract.
+Home inspections are designed to assess the working order of the home's infrastructure and assure the buyer that the home's condition matches the details of the contract.
 In short, if you take care of the most important repair concerns before you try to sell, you will grant yourself a better chance of passing your home inspection.